GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part08.rst

 Due to the semantics of the array types described above, we have to traverse the list in reverse order.
 We get the lower and upper expressions and we fold it (lines 4 to 5).
 This GCC function will attempt to simplify the expression if possible.
 For instance 1+2*3 will become 7.
 Now we build a GCC range type.
 A range type is a type the values of which are integers in the specified range.
 In this case we use the lower and the upper to create the range type (lines 8 to 10).
 A range type is represented as a GENERIC tree with tree code RANGE_TYPE.
 Once we have this range type, we take the current type (which may be at this point an integer type, a float type or another array type) and the range type to build an array type (line 11).
 An array type is represented as a GENERIC tree with three code ARRAY_TYPE.

 .. note::
-  Note that we currently do not check that the ε of the array type is actually a positive, nonzero, integer value.
+  We currently do not check that the ε of the array type is actually a positive, nonzero, integer value.
 If the bounds of the array are constant, such error can be detected at compile time (the earlier an error is detected the better).
 If the bounds are non-constant then the semantics of the language should specify what to do during the execution of the program.
 Tiny semantics simply say that it is an error.
 Since we have not clarified what "to be an error" is, we will not do anything special yet.

 Array element
 -------------